-Shrimp are probably one of China’s biggest food exports, along with the millions of chickens suspended over the shrimp ponds so that their excrement feeds the shrimp… Look up production methods and you’ll stick to Gulf shrimp instead of worrying about seafood from our oil and chemically contaminated Gulf Of Mexico.
+Shrimp are probably one of China’s biggest food exports, along with the millions of chickens suspended over the shrimp ponds so that their excrement feeds the shrimp… Look up production methods and you’ll stick to Gulf shrimp, demeaned as being oil and chemically contaminated by the Gulf Of Mexico.
 It is a discouraging choice.

 When you think about it, genetically created, farm-raised salmon make Chinese shrimp seem palatable.
 If approved, and it will be, AquAdvantage® Salmon will be the first FDA approved transgenic or genetically engineered animal to be approved for human consumption.
 That’s a major step forward in scientifically engineered evolution only because it seems to indicate governmental acceptance of what was once hidden from the public.